 - Design the template: Come up with the main idea for the design of your template.
 Is there going to be a specific color theme?
 Will you feature images and graphics throughout?
 These are decisions for you to make before you get started constructing the guide.

-- Add in links: Every opportunity that you can, add in links that direct your clients back to your photography website.
-Most of the links you provide should be of relevant content that you provide.
-The other option is to include vendor links if they pertain to a featured topic.
+- Add links: Every opportunity that you can, include links that direct your clients back to your photography website.
+Most of the links you provide should be relevant to what you are saying in the newsletter.
+You could also consider adding vendor links if they pertain to a featured topic.

 - Create tracking URLs: For every link that refers clients back to your wedding photography website, create a tracking URL.
 This tells you how many people clicked that specific link from your guide.

 - Design graphics: Most people enjoy visual stimulation, such as graphics, so be sure to design and execute stunning graphics for the guide.
 Your graphics should be on par with the standard of your images since they represent your brand.

 - Construct a landing page: Instead of directly giving your wedding clients access to your guide, use a landing page where they can sign up.
 The benefit of this is that you can receive their information, such as their name and email address (especially if they are not leads yet).